Mixed modulus and anomaly mediation in light of the muon $g-2$ anomaly: The muon anomaly

-As we have seen in Sec.~\ref{sec:kklt}, determining sparticle mass spectrum of mixed modulus-anomaly mediation is governed by the three types of dimensionless parameters, $\alpha$, $a_i$, $c_i$, as well as $M_0$.
-For the sake of simplicity, we focus on the case with
+As we have seen in Sec.~\ref{sec:kklt}, the sparticle mass spectrum in mixed modulus-anomaly mediation is governed by the three types of dimensionless parameters, $\alpha$, $a_i$, $c_i$, as well as $M_0$.
+Here we fix the $M_0$ value by requiring that the lightest CP-even Higgs boson, whose properties approach to those of the SM Higgs boson in the decoupling limit, should have mass, $m_h\simeq 125$~GeV, to be compatible with the observation~\cite{Aad:2015zhl}.
+For the sake of simplicity, we take

-in our analysis.
-The $M_0$ value, which fixes the overall size of sparticle masses, is not an input but is determined by requiring the lighter CP-even Higgs mass to be compatible with the observed Higgs boson mass~\cite{Aad:2015zhl}.
-Furthermore, we assume that the modular weights respect flavor universality and follow the SU$(5)$ GUT relations for quarks and leptons.
-The assumption is motivated by the flavor constraints and the unification of gauge couplings.
-Then, the input parameters of the model are given as follows:
+which corresponds to the case where the visible gauge kinetic function depends only on $T$, i.e.~the case with $\ell=0$ in (\ref{fa}), as in the minimal KKLT~\cite{Choi:2005ge}.
+Furthermore, motivated by the flavor constraints and the unification of gauge couplings, we assume that the modular weights respect the flavor universality and follow the SU$(5)$ GUT relations for quarks and leptons,